The Former Chong Cheng School on Aliwal Street

 The most inexpensive school fees were charged by Chong Cheng School, which is a Chinese-medium primary school in Singapore.
 From 1950 until the mid-1950s, for example, the monthly school fee was $3.
 The students were generally located in the vicinity of Jalan Besar and Kampong Glam.
 The fifth President of Singapore, Mr Ong Teng Cheong, studied at Aliwal during the late 1940s while the school was still located there.

 Aliwal Arts Centre is a multi-discipline arts centre dedicated to the performing arts with an area of 4,200 square meters, including converted areas and shared facilities such as multi-purpose halls and studios.
-With so much land scarcity in Singapore, the conversion of Chong Cheng and Chong Pun schools into Aliwal Arts Centre should be regarded as successful adaptive reuse.
+With so much land scarcity in Singapore, the conversion of Chong Cheng and Chong Pun schools into Aliwal Arts Centre should be regarded as a successful adaptive reuse.